Skip To Content

 /users/<username>/enable

-A specific user has been assigned a new role
+A specific user is assigned a new role

 /users/<username>/updateUserRole